 Course credits with a minimum grade of C earned at other accredited seminaries, graduate theological schools, and through other related programs are accepted to the extent that the courses are comparable to the seminary's stated requirements.

-Additionally, no more than half of the credits earned toward a completed graduate degree at another institution may be transferred to a DTS degree program.
-Typically, coursework more than ten years old is not eligible for transfer.
+Students may receive up to the number of transfer hours listed in the chart below.
+No more than half of the credits earned toward a completed graduate degree at another institution may be transferred to a DTS degree program.
+Additionally, no more than half of a student's transfer hours may comprise credits earned more than 10 years ago (whether toward a completed or noncompleted degree).

 An official transcript from the institution attended showing satisfactory course completion is required.
 Nondegree students-except for those enrolled in the Certificate of Graduate Studies program-cannot transfer in credit hours.
 Transferability of credits earned at DTS is at the discretion of the receiving institution.

 (Please see dts.edu/transfer for more information.)

-Degree Maximum Transfer Hours
+DEGREE MAXIMUM TRANSFER HOURS

 ThM 80

-MABC 41 (15 in BC)
+MAC 41 (15 in CM)

 MACP 50

+MAJS 50

 MA 40

 MAAE 40

 MABEL 40

 MACE 40

 MACL 40

 MAIS 40

 MAMW 40

 STM 10

 CGS 10

 DMin 10

+DEdMin 10

+EdD 10

+PhD 0